DataMa-Solutions/docs/extensions/datama-compare/concept.md

 keywords: light compare concept
 ---

-> **Here is what you should now about DataMa to understand what is behind the solution**
+> **Here is what you should know about Datama to understand what is behind the solution**

 <br/>